edgonzalesjr/Threat-Monitoring-Incident-Response-Using-LimaCharlie/README.md

    - Ability to quickly isolate and quarantine compromised systems to contain potential threats.
 - Improved Security Posture
    - Developed a keen understanding of customizing detection rules based on the unique threat landscape of an organization.
    - Ability to centralize and analyze data across multiple sources for better event correlation and faster threat mitigation.
-- Hands-On Security Integration
-   - Acquired skills in integrating Lima Charlie with other cybersecurity tools, improving overall security operations through seamless workflows.
 - Real-Time Monitoring and Decision-Making
    - Ability to make informed, timely decisions based on real-time security incident data.
    - Enhanced capability to manage and respond to security incidents quickly and effectively, reducing potential damage to the network.